 $9-10 / 12 fl oz.

-Mizkan Ajipon is the “standard” ponzu you will find throughout Japan, the United States, and probably globally.
+Mizkan Ajipon is the “standard” ponzu you will find throughout Japan (and in my refrigerator aside from the ponzu further below), the United States, and probably globally.

 An old school OG ponzu and my default ponzu because it’s affordable and a solid tasting ponzu.